 Vander bit his lip.
 Firebrand couldn't hit it.
 Jumping around would drain her energy.

-Firebrand felt Diglett's approach.
+Firebrand felt the ground vibrate.
+It was heading towards her.
 She stood still.
 Her eyes were shut.

 Vander noticed a disturbance in the soil.
 "You need to move Firebrand!"